Pylons/pylonsrtd/community/testing.rst

 the AUT, while remaining as clear and simple as possible.

-* Because they are not in the module which uses them, shared mock objects and fixtures makes impose a lookup burden on the reader.
+* Because they are not in the module which uses them, shared mock objects and fixtures imposes a lookup burden on the reader.

-* Because they have to support APIs used by multiple clients, shared fixtures tend grow to grow APIs / data structures needed only by one client: in the degenerate case, become as complicated as the application they are supposed to stand in for!
+* Because they have to support APIs used by multiple clients, shared fixtures tend to grow APIs / data structures needed only by one client: in the degenerate case, become as complicated as the application they are supposed to stand in for!